freerange/mocha/README.md

     $ rails plugin install git://github.com/freerange/mocha.git

-Note: As of version 0.9.8, the Mocha plugin is not automatically loaded at plugin load time.
-Instead it must be manually loaded e.g. at the bottom of your `test_helper.rb`.
+Note: As of version 0.9.8, the Mocha plugin is not automatically setup at plugin load time.
+Instead it must be manually setup e.g. at the bottom of your `test_helper.rb`.

+    # At bottom of test_helper.rb
+    require "mocha/setup"

 #### Know Issues